appuio/docs/README.md

 pip install -r requirements.txt
 ```

-Then run `sphinx-autobuild . _build_html -r .git` in the current directory and browse
+Then run `sphinx-autobuild . _build_html` in the current directory and browse
 to `http://127.0.0.1:8000`.
 The pages will be rebuilt when files change and
 the browser window automatically refreshed.